Wednesday 24 December 2014

 Later that day I had a Japanese lesson.
 Among the first words my teacher taught me were emergency words, "just in case": 地震 (jishin: earthquake), 火 (hi: fire) and 火山 (kazan: volcano).
 "And of course, tsunami is already a word in English," she said.

-On Friday afternoon there was a 9.0: the fifth most powerful earthquake in recorded history.
+On Friday afternoon there was a 9.0: one of the most powerful earthquakes in recorded history.

 The alerts began to sound seconds before the tremors began.
 The recorded announcements were in Japanese, followed by English.
 My supervisor translated the Japanese announcements as they sounded, giving me a few seconds' advantage.
 The first one told us to put on our hard hats.
 The second one told us to get under our desks.
 It was not yet necessary to evacuate; we were actually safer in the earthquake-resistant building than in the street outside, where we might be endangered by falling objects.